-Currently, many health colleges in Indonesia are starting to implement e-learning, so efforts to improve quality are still very much needed.
-Most of the lecturers who act as managers of e-learning in their courses still face many technical obstacles, so the implementation of e-learning has not been optimal.
-Thus, students must use e-learning which is not ready to be used for the learning process.1
+Today, educational institutions that produce health workers in Indonesia, many are starting the implementation of e-learning, so efforts to improve quality are still very much needed.
+Most lecturers who act as e-learning managers for their courses, still face many technical problems, so the implementation of e-learning is imperfect.
+Thus, students are forced to use e-learning that is actually not perfect for use in the learning process.^{2,3} who are in the status of pioneering, then of course there are still very much needed efforts to improve the quality of e-learning, especially for the performance of the ten elements mentioned above.
+With the large number of elements that must be improved in quality, selection of elements should be based on priority order.2

-One of the e-learning programs that is very often used in learning activities in Indonesia is Moodle.
-This pogram consists of several main elements, namely: learning design, handout, book, links to resources, discussion forum, chatting, assignment, feedback, quiz, and survey.
-Every lecturer should prepare and manage these elements well so that e-learning can be implemented ideally.5
+One e-learning program that is very widely used in health education learning programs in Indonesia is Moodle.
+This e-learning program consists of the main elements of learning design, handout, book, link to resources, discussion forum, chatting, assignment, feedback, quiz, and survey.
+Every lecturer should prepare and manage these elements well so that e-learning can be implemented ideally.7